Cat & Monkey BITESAlexander Meyer

 Security

-I treat the client as an untrusted environment.
-Client-side code is responsible for presentation and input collection, but never for authoritative decisions related to progression, economy, or competitive outcomes.
+I always treat the client as an untrusted environment.
+Client code handles presentation and input, but never authoritative decisions about progression, economy, rewards, or competitive outcomes.

-In games with progression systems or economies, I design flows that are deterministic and auditable.
-All critical state changes are validated and persisted through backend-controlled processes.
+In games with real progression or in-game economies I design deterministic, auditable flows.
+All critical state changes are validated and persisted through backend-controlled processes — never trusted to the client.

 Prototype vs Production Security